Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 ### Data flow: LoRaDevice not in LoRaDeviceCache

-Currently, if LoRaDevice is not in the cache we search on the Function for devices with the specific DevAddr then we load their twins.
+Currently, if LoRaDevice is not in the cache we search on the Function for devices with the specific DevAddr and then load their twins.

 We could ❔

 - Amend DeviceGetter.GetDevice so that it returns info about whether we are the winning gateway
-  - if we are (we already have the connection) continue to load the twin
+  - if we are (we already have the connection) it is safe to load the twin
-  - if we are not the winning LNS, drop the message and mark our selves as the losing gateway
+  - if we are not the winning LNS, we should drop the message and mark ourselves as the losing gateway
   - This would require moving the Mic computation on the Function (?)

 ### Handling of ABP relax frame counter reset

-What happens in the above scenario, if we have a device reset between message A and B?
-Currently we are saving the twin immediately and then clear the Function cache.
+When we detect a device reset after a message, we currently save the twin immediately and then clear the Function cache.
+This twin write could result in a connection ping-pong.

-This is both dangerous as the request is not yet validated but is changing state of the twin as well as not required as at the end of processing the message we do sync changes on the twin.

 We should instead:

 - Clear the cache in the Function as we do currently.
-- Function returns if we are the losing LNS.
+- The Function is changed to return if we are the losing LNS.
 If we are the losing one, we drop the message here, mark ourselves as the losing gateway etc.
-- Otherwise we process message normally.
-- And at the end force update the twin.
+- Otherwise we process message normally and at the end update the twin as we currently do.

-Alternative considered but discarded: use the Function to do both operations
+Alternative considered but discarded because of a possible connection switch: use the Function to do both operations

-- update the device twin frame counter to 0 (it needs a DeviceClient that would cause a temporary connection switch)
+- update the device twin frame counter to 0 (as frame counter is a reported property it needs to be changed via a DeviceClient that could cause a connection switch)
 - Clear or update the cache entry with frame counter down and up to 0.
 - Returns the result to the LNS: whether it was the winning or losing one
 - LNS reacts as described in the [main data flow section](#main-data-message-flow)